FREE Video Sample

 My name is Avdi Grimm.
 I’ve been studying and applying Object-Oriented thinking to software for twenty years, and I’ve been using Ruby for fifteen.
 I’ve worked or consulted on dozens of Ruby and Rails projects, from tiny to humongous.
 I'm a Ruby Hero Award recipient, and a co-teacher of Sandi Metz's Practical Object-Oriented Design in Ruby course.
 And in my books and videos, I’ve helped thousands of programmers level up their software design skills.

-Over my years as Head Chef for the RubyTapas screencast series, I've built up a library of demonstrations of effective Object-Oriented design techniques.
+Over my years creating the RubyTapas screencast series, I've built up a library of demonstrations of effective Object-Oriented design techniques.
 They're derived from the real-world experiences of myself and others.
 I've distilled these lessons down to their essentials in order to present them in short, ultra-focused videos.

 I thought about simply packaging these videos alone as a course and selling them.
 But it takes more than just demonstrations to learn to internalize the Object-Oriented mindset.
 I want to give you something more.